chengzhengqian/czq-comint.el/README.md

   the most recent shell prompt.
 - `czq-comint-completion--cached-commands` — merged command list used by the
   completion backend; refreshed on mode start and on demand.
+- `czq-comint-output-enabled` — when non-nil the pre-output filter inserts text; set it to nil to temporarily silence buffer output while still letting handlers run.

 ## Testing